brillout/awesome-vue-refactor/README_CLEANED.md

  - [vue-places](https://github.com/Gomah/vue-places) - Places component is based on places.js for Vue 2.x.
 Turn any input into an address autocomplete.
  - [vue-password-strength-meter](https://github.com/apertureless/vue-password-strength-meter) - Password strength meter based on zxcvbn in vue.js.
  - [vue-float-label](https://github.com/bkzl/vue-float-label) - Float label pattern for Vue.js.
+ - [vue-longpress](https://github.com/javisperez/vuelongpress) - A VueJS (2.x) button component that requires you to keep pressing to confirm a given action.